1. Optimal Running Form:

 4. Goal Orientated Training Programs:

-By following a training program tailored to your specific training and racing goals you will avoid overtraining and injury.
-A well-structured training program will demand enough running to stimulate change in fitness but not so much as to cause over-training.
+By following a training program tailored to your specific training and racing goals could help you to avoid overtraining and injury.
+A well-structured training program incorporates enough running to build fitness, without causing over-training.

 5. Optimal Recovery Strategies: